A complete classification of $\tau$-tilting finite Schur algebras: Preliminaries

-Next, we explain the connection between $\tau$-tilting theory and silting theory. \begin{theorem}[{\cite[Theorem 3.2]{AIR}}] There exists a poset isomorphism between $\stautilt A$ and $\twosilt A$.
+\begin{theorem}[{\cite[Theorem 3.2]{AIR}}] There exists a poset isomorphism between $\stautilt A$ and $\twosilt A$.
 More precisely, the bijection is given by mapping a two-term silting complex $T$ to its $0$-th cohomology $H^0(T)$, and the inverse is given by